StewTheBrew/StewTheBrew/README.md

 - the SSE (Supervised Set Extraction), a single function that classifies the point cloud while it extracts discontinuity sets following the user input (again, all you have to know to start the extraction is commented within the file).
 - Automatic clustering techniques (K-Means and Gaussian Mixture) for a geological dataset.
+- A small dataset with the results of the analysis (both plot and numeric) that refers to a part of a survey taken in Massa Lubrense (NA) from IdroGeo Srl.

 Be sure to first download all the dependencies needed including mplstereonet https://github.com/joferkington/mplstereonet to plot the results of your analysis.
 Also in this module be sure to change the file stereonet_axes.py with the one provided here that has slight improvements